-Boeing Grant to Help USC Expand STEM Program in Middle Schools
+Boeing Grant to Help STEM Programs in Middle Schools

 (December 18, 2012) The Boeing Co. has given the University of South Carolina’s College of Engineering a $100,000 grant to expand a program focused on getting students interested in science, technology, engineering and math.